 Check out the various social media platforms such as LinkedIn, Instagram, Pinterest, Facebook, Twitter and Snapchat.
 Pick one or two and begin interacting within the decorative concrete industry.
 “Liking” others’ work and providing positive comments, as well as showcasing your own work, will demonstrate that you’re interested in being a positive influencer within the social media community.

 Stay positive and stay away from the negative or the need to criticize.
-By staying above the fray, others will take note and you’ll be surprised by how your opportunities to do the type of projects you really like will increase.
+By staying above the fray, others will take note and you’ll be surprised by how your opportunities to do the type of project you really like will increase.

 Lastly, use appropriate #hashtags.
 This is a way to collect and store the work you and others post online in the same place.
-Potential customers can search for ideas, as well as your company specifically, resulting in more opportunities to perform the work and projects you really like.
+Potential customers can search for ideas, as well as your company specifically, resulting in more opportunities to perform the work and projects you actually like.

 Some contractors will take just about any concrete job that comes along — gray flatwork or otherwise — to stay busy.
 By working smarter rather than harder, you’ll be able to work on the types of projects that bring you joy.
-Higher profits aren’t a bad thing either.
+Higher profits aren’t a bad thing, either.